nim-lang/Nim/doc/tut1.rst

 Like the object type the notation ``t.field`` is used to access a tuple's field.
-Another notation that is not avaiable for objects is ``t[i]`` to access the ``i``'th field.
+Another notation that is not available for objects is ``t[i]`` to access the ``i``'th field.
 Here ``i`` must be a constant integer.